At home

 What is a fake shop?

-What are the most common risks when it comes to online shopping?
+What are the risks when online shopping?

 When do I have to be particularly careful as a consumer?